pyk595/tp/docs/DeveloperGuide.md

 3. User requests to view all contacts that are tagged to the specified tag.
 4. Address Book shows all contacts that are tagged to the specified tag, if any.

+**Extensions**

+* 1a.
+There is no tag.

+    * 1a1.
+Address Book shows an error message.

+      Use case ends.

+* 3a.
+The given tag is invalid.

+    * 3a1.
+Address Book shows an error message.

+      Use case ends.

 **Use case: UC14 - Add a tag to a contact**

 **MSS**